 I also can’t help but notice that you are not overtly sexy in the conventional sense.
 No cleavage-baring, tiny short skirts, tons of makeup, high heels.
 What are your thoughts on ‘sexiness’ and having that as part of your image?

-You’re on a worldwide tour right now doing a lot of all-ages show, which makes sense considering you’re only 19 years old.
+You’re on a worldwide Mallrat tour right now doing a lot of all-ages show.
 Do you find that your audience is primarily people your age who can relate to what you’re singing about?

-No. There are a lot of young people at my shows, but sometimes I slip into “everyone who listens to my music is a teenager, cool” and then I’ll get to the show and there will be all these 29-year-old tradies just jumping up and down with their mates and they’ll know every word.
+No. There are a lot of young people at my shows.
+But sometimes I slip into “everyone who listens to my music is a teenager” and then I’ll get to the show and there will be all these 29-year-old tradies just jumping up and down with their mates and they’ll know every word.
 I’m always very surprised but I shouldn’t be surprised anymore.
 It’s really cool that a lot of different people seem to like my music.

 What’s the most surprising thing or things you’ve learned while traveling the world?

 I wasn’t in Japan for music, but just being in Japan is so cool.
 I really like the way they don’t have to lock stuff up over there.
 Everyone is very honest and can trust each other.
 There are no security guards and everyone is very respectful and yeah I liked that.
 I wish everywhere in the world was like that.

 What career would you want to have if you weren’t creating music?